Miguel Antonio Otero (born 1829): Career as politician

-In 1852 Otero became the private secretary to the Governor of New Mexico, William C. Lane, and was elected to the second Legislative Assembly of the territory of New Mexico.
-In 1854 he was appointed attorney general for the territory, and served for two years.
-On July 23, 1856 he was seated as a Democratic Delegate to the U.S. House of Representatives, after successfully contesting the election of José Manuel Gallegos.
-With the support of the Bishop of New Mexico, Jean Baptiste Lamy, Otero was reelected to the next two Congresses, but was not a candidate for renomination in 1860.
+In 1852, Otero became the private secretary to the Governor of New Mexico, William C. Lane, and was elected to the second Legislative Assembly of the territory of New Mexico.
+In 1854, he was appointed as attorney general for the territory, and he served for two years.
+On July 23, 1856, he was seated as a Democratic Delegate to the U.S. House of Representatives after successfully contesting the election of José Manuel Gallegos.
+With the support of the Bishop of New Mexico, Jean Baptiste Lamy, Otero was reelected to the next two Congresses, but he was not a candidate for renomination in 1860.

 An outspoken Congressman and a strong supporter of the railroad, Otero devoted much of his efforts to the construction of the transcontinental railroad through New Mexico.
 He introduced the Memorial of the New Mexican Railway Company, in Relation to the Pacific Railroad on May 21, 1860.

-After Otero had completed his term in Congress, President Abraham Lincoln nominated him to be minister to Spain in 1861.
-Otero declined that office to accept an appointment as secretary of the territory of New Mexico, but the Senate did not confirm him because of his involvement in the 1860 Democratic National Convention in South Carolina and his pro-confederate tendencies.
+After Otero had completed his final term in Congress, President Abraham Lincoln nominated him to be minister to Spain in 1861.
+Otero declined that office to accept an appointment as secretary of the territory of New Mexico, but the Senate did not confirm him because of his involvement in the 1860 Democratic National Convention in South Carolina and his pro-Confederate tendencies.

-During the Confederate invasion of New Mexico, the Confederate Army of the West accessed Otero's stores which contained hundreds of thousands of dollars of merchandise.
+During the Confederate invasion of New Mexico, the Confederate Army of the West accessed Otero's stores, which contained hundreds of thousands of dollars of merchandise.
 These supplies helped allowed the Confederate Army to sack Albuquerque in March 1862.
-It was a matter of public dispute over whether Otero was forced by the Confederate Army, with allegations that Otero had willingly cooperated.
+It was a matter of public dispute over whether Otero was forced by the Confederate Army, with allegations that Otero had cooperated willingly.

 Otero failed in another reelection bid in 1880.
 His business endeavors, however, in merchandizing, banking, and farming, were highly successful.
-In addition, he was a strong supporter of the Atchison, Topeka and Santa Fe Railway.
-And he became one of the founders and later president of the San Miguel National Bank in Las Vegas, New Mexico.
+In addition, he was a strong supporter of the Atchison, Topeka and Santa Fe Railway., and he became one of the founders and later president of the San Miguel National Bank in Las Vegas, New Mexico.
 He also engaged in out-of-state endeavors, mostly in Kansas City, Missouri.

 He died in 1882 at the age of 52 and was buried in Denver's Riverside Cemetery.
-His son, also named Miguel Antonio Otero, and nephew Mariano S. Otero would continue the family tradition of civic service, his son becoming Governor of New Mexico, and his nephew a delegate.
+His son, also named Miguel Antonio Otero, and his nephew Mariano S. Otero, would continue the family tradition of civic service, his son becoming Governor of New Mexico and his nephew a delegate to Congress.

 Both Otero County, New Mexico and Otero County, Colorado are named in his honor.